wipu/iwant-demo/README.md

 ## Quick start: Studying the code with Eclipse

-After cloning this, use tab in your bash shell to type the first wish:
+After cloning this, use tab in your shell to type the first wish:

     as-iwant-demo-developer/with/bash/iwant/help.sh